Eastern Red-backed SalamanderPlethodon cinereus

-The Eastern Backed salamander occurs in the northeast corner of TN, while the identical Southern Red-backed Salamander occurs in southeast corner of TN.
+The Eastern Backed salamander occurs in the northeast corner of Tennessee, while the identical Southern Red-backed Salamander occurs in the southeast corner of Tennessee.

 Description: A small, slender salamander (2.5 to 4.0 inches in length) with two color morphs, striped and lead-backed.
 The striped morph has a red to orangish-red broad stripe from the head to the tail, while the body color is brown to dark brown.
 The lead-backed morph has no stripe on the back and is uniformly dark gray in color.
 Both the morphs have a black and white patterned belly producing a “salt-and-pepper” effect.

 Similar Species: Distinguished from identical Southern Red-backed Salamander by range (and genetic analysis).

 Habitat: Prefers cool, moist microhabitats in mature deciduous and conifer forests; typically under rocks, leaf litter, or rotten logs.